JakubNaskretski/LNCogsMaker/README.md

 Starting View

-Clicking load formulation allows to choose from formulations and going to the next screen.
+Clicking load formulation allows to choose formulation and move to the next screen.
 ![There shiuld be main view](/images/MainView.png)